AgustinGomila/theory_of_distinctions/theorem-ara.en.md

 ### Distinction Operator ($\mathcal{D}$)

-The distinction operation on the single continuum generates specific subsets and fractures.
-To give meaning to the notion of continuity of the operator $\mathcal{D}$, an appropriate topology is fixed on the codomain—for example the Vietoris topology or the Hausdorff metric when applicable—and it is required that $\mathcal{D}$ be continuous with respect to the chosen topology.

 **Definition**: $\mathcal{D}: \mathcal{C} \to \text{Solutions of Continuity}$

 Pure activity that creates continuity solutions—specific fractures that generate operational differences without